 Fees vary from 0.2% to 2.95% | Fees vary from 0.5% to 4.5% |

-Only spot trading but offers advanced tools such as cross-asset trading and AutoPilot | Offers advanced trading options, including spot, margin, futures, copy trading, automated bots |
+Only spot trading, but it offers advanced tools such as cross-asset trading and AutoPilot | Offers advanced trading options, including spot, margin, futures, copy trading, and automated bots |

-Offers a Mastercard crypto debit card for UK residents only | Offers a Visa crypto debit card that can be used globally. |
+Offers a Mastercard crypto debit card for UK residents only | Offers a Visa crypto debit card that can be used globally |

 Table: Differences between Uphold and Coinbase